-How the matter was addressed in the audit Our audit work included: Assessing the valuer's qualifications, expertise and terms of engagement and assessing their independence and objectivity.
-Auditing on a sample basis the inputs provided by the Property Advisor to the valuer and checking that these were consistent with the underlying accounting records.
-Assessing the challenge provided by the Property Valuation Committee of the Board to the valuation.
-Obtaining a confirmation and land registry documents from the Group's solicitors to confirm the existence and ownership of all properties.
-Identifying the largest properties by value, and the properties where there were unusual movements in value compared to the average or the previous year and discussing and challenging the valuation of these properties with the valuer, as well as obtaining evidence to support the explanations received.
-Challenging the valuer on the appropriateness of key assumptions in the valuation, including specific discussion of increases in value outside of an average range, reductions in property values, uplifts for condominiumisation and densification.
-Engaging an independent auditor's expert to assist us in challenging assumptions made by the valuer and directors in respect of the Berlin property market.
-Key observations Disclosure of the impact of the key judgements and estimates applied in respect of the valuation of investment properties is given in note 16 to the financial statements.
-Based on the results of the audit procedures outlined above, we have no observations to report.
+Our audit work included:

+- Assessing the valuer's qualifications, expertise and terms of engagement and assessing their independence and objectivity. - Auditing on a sample basis the inputs provided by the Property Advisor to the valuer and checking that these were consistent with the underlying accounting records. - Assessing the challenge provided by the Property Valuation Committee of the Board to the valuation. - Obtaining a confirmation and land registry documents from the Group's solicitors to confirm the existence and ownership of all properties.

+How the matter was addressed in the audit

+- Identifying the largest properties by value, and the properties where there were unusual movements in value compared to the average or the previous year and discussing and challenging the valuation of these properties with the valuer, as well as obtaining evidence to support the explanations received. - Challenging the valuer on the appropriateness of key assumptions in the valuation, including specific discussion of increases in value outside of an average range, reductions in property values, uplifts for condominiumisation and densification. - Engaging an independent auditor's expert to assist us in challenging assumptions made by the valuer and directors in respect of the Berlin property market.